abe329/startup/README.md

 - [ ] **Images** - A wonderful recipe image is displayed on my About page.
 - [x] **DB/Login** - Input box and submit button for login.
 The voting choices represent data pulled from the database.
 - [x] **WebSocket** - The leaderboard page has a realtime scoreboard, which will eventually update when users choose a recipe.

+** All of my Github commits are really close together in time because I couldn't deploy files to my website or commit changes to Github until yesterday (9/27) 😫